Chinese icebreaker stuck after helping in Antarctic rescue

 The Snow Dragon had ferried the passengers from the stranded Russian ship to an Australian icebreaker late on Thursday.
 It now had concerns about its own ability to move through heavy ice, the Australian Maritime Safety Authority (AMSA) said.

-"It will attempt to maneuver through the ice when tidal conditions are most suitable during the early hours of 4 January 2014," AMSA said.
+"It will attempt to manoeuvre through the ice when tidal conditions are most suitable during the early hours of 4 January 2014," AMSA said.

 The Australian icebreaker carrying the rescued passengers, the Aurora Australis, will remain on standby in open water in the area "as a precautionary measure", the rescue agency said.